 Once research needs are prioritized, selected studies may identify any transferrable lessons learned that will be relevant to other transportation system disruptions.

-The Summary of Transportation Research Needs Related to COVID-19 prepared for TRB is available for download.
+The Transportation Research Circular E-C267: Summary of Transportation Research Needs Related to COVID-19 prepared for TRB is available for download.

 Additional information related to the COVID-19 pandemic is available on the National Academies or Sciences, Engineering, and Medicine home page.